 Provision of early childhood education services

-Date Updated: July 2012
+Date Updated: September 2013

 Indicator DescriptionThree indicators have been used:

-- The number of licensed ECE services1
+- Annual growth in number licensed ECE services 1

-- the percentage of services with waiting times of more than six months.
+- Percentage of services with waiting times.

-Why This Is ImportantParticipation in high quality ECE has significant benefits for children and their future learning ability.
-Some studies have found that engagement in ECE helps to develop strong foundations for future learning success (Statistics NZ and Ministry of Pacific Island Affairs, 2010).These effects apply to all children but may be particularly important for building academic achievement in children from poorer communities and socio-economic backgrounds (ibid, and Mitchell, et al, 2008).
+Participation in high quality ECE has significant benefits for children and their future learning ability.
+Some studies have found that engagement in ECE helps to develop strong foundations for future learning success (Statistics NZ and Ministry of Pacific Island Affairs, 2010).These effects apply to all children but may be particularly important for building academic achievement in children from poorer communities and socio-economic backgrounds (Ibid., and Mitchell, et al, 2008).

 International and longitudinal studies have also found that participation in high quality ECE can translate into improved longer-term outcomes.
 Several studies have identified links between participation in ECE and better social and economic outcomes for children when they reach older ages (ibid).
 This link is, again, strong for disadvantaged children.
 Some studies have also identified positive relationships between ECE participation and the affect on wider societal outcomes; for example, ensuring participation in the labour force and in building labour force capability (Ministry of Women’s Affairs, 2004).